Date labelling on pre-packaged foods

 It is not illegal to sell a product if its best-before date has passed.
 However, when this date has passed, the food may lose some of its freshness and flavour, or its texture may have changed.
 Some of its nutritional value, such as vitamin C content, may also be lost.

-Can stores change the best-before dates on food?
+Changing the best-before dates on food

 It is illegal to sell food that is unsafe.
 It is the responsibility of food manufacturers, producers and retailers to ensure the food they produce and sell is safe.